seandstewart/bardly/bardly/plays/romances/the-tempest/uncut.md

 The very instant that I saw you, did
 My heart fly to your service; there resides,
 To make me slave to it; and for your sake
-Am I this patient log--man. /
+Am I this patient log-man. /

 **MIRANDA**
 Do you love me?